Skip to content

 Quick Start

-Once you've generated a packed file (repomix-output.txt) using Repomix, you can send it to an AI assistant with a prompt like:
+Once you've generated a packed file (repomix-output.xml) using Repomix, you can send it to an AI assistant (like ChatGPT, Claude) with a prompt like:

 This file contains all the files in the repository combined into one.